Dev-Forum-GBG/docker-workshop/Part2.md

 Try both methods, to make sure the API is accessible from localhost!
 Try using host-ports other than 8000.

-### Task 3: Hot reloading inside containers
+### Task 3

+**Hot-reload your code while it's running in a container.**

 Some frameworks (mostly in python and javascript-land) have a feature for hot-reloading your code.
 To use hot-reloading for FastAPI we can add `--reload` to the uvicorn command.
-Of course, this won't work if you're running it with a container.
+Of course, this won't work if the code is located in a container, but we can make it work.

 This is one of many use-cases of volumes.
+Mounting a volume to a container exposes the content of a folder on the host machine to the container.
+You can limit it to read/write access if needed.
+Let's mount our code instead of copying it to the container!

+- Remove the **COPY** directive for the application files in the Dockerfile.
+- Run your new Image with flag `-v [absolute path to mount point]:[path inside container]`

-Mount application folder contents as a volume and try hot-reloading from a container.
+Mount the application folder contents as a volume and try changing the code to see if it hot-reloads.